chris-casper/Meshtasticd-Configuration-Tool/README.md

 This is NOT yet operational.
 Do not use!

-# Features
+# TODO List

-All the stuff that needs to be done
+All the stuff that needs to be done.

 - [ ] Nebra hardware recognition
 - [ ] Hooper hats with yaml